Chart Color Schemes

 Health performance in Port Lincoln is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Port Lincoln faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-Approximately 50% (~7,731 people) of its total population has private health cover, lower than the national average of 55.3%.
+Approximately 50% (~7,679 people) of its total population has private health cover, compared to the national average of 55.7%.

 The most common medical conditions are asthma (8.3%) and arthritis (8.1%).
-About 67.6% of residents report no medical ailments, compared to 0% in the Rest of SA.
-Around 22.2% (~3,444 people) of residents are aged 65 and over.
-Health outcomes among seniors are above average, better than those for the general population.
+While 67.6% of residents declare themselves completely clear of medical ailments, this is lower than the 0% reported across Rest of SA.
+As of 2019, 22.2% (~3,421 people) of Port Lincoln's population are aged 65 and over.
+Despite this, health outcomes among seniors in Port Lincoln are above average and perform better than the general population in health metrics.

 Frequently Asked Questions - Health